-This is an article about some useful quick facts about in Cape Verde (Cabo Verde) to help you on your visit.
+This is an article about some useful quick facts about the country, to have Cape Verde on our mental map and help you on your visit.
 This facts are based in our own experience around a trip in January 2019.

 Three of the Cabo Verde islands, Sal, Boa Vista and Maio, are fairly flat, sandy, and dry, the others are generally rockier with more vegetation.
 While on Boa Vista the best and most reasonable vehicle to use was a quad, on Santiago the roads were in much better condition and there was not even a place where we could have rented a quad.
 It was more into cars and motorbikes.

 Cabo Verdeans are very musical people.
 Where ever you go, you will find locals enjoying their own melodies, singing together for their own joy, and the local restaurants are very often organizing live music performances.
 Morna is by far the most popular genre of their music, and it has produced an international superstar in Cesária Évora.
 She had received a Grammy Award in 2004 for her album Voz d’Amor.
 Nicknamed the “Barefoot Diva” for performing without shoes, and she was known as the “Queen of Morna“.

 Grogue & Capucha: Sugarcane liquor is the most popular drink on the islands, and it is known traditionally as the Grog or Grogue and is recognized as the national liquor of the country.
 It has an alcohol content of over 40% and most commonly used in long drinks or cocktails.
 Capucha is the national dish, a stew principally made of mashed corn, manioc, sweet potatoes, onions, green bananas, squash, and yams.
 There are slight variations of Capucha.
 In some cases beans, fish or meat is also added to the slow-cooked stew.

 Where isCabo Verde on the map?